llvm/circt/docs/RationaleRTL-SV.md

 **First Class Parametric IR**

-Many in the CIRCT community are interested in adding first-class support for parametric modules, similar but more general to SystemVerilog module parameters.
+Many in the CIRCT community are interested in adding first-class support for parametric modules -- similar but more general than SystemVerilog module parameters.
 It isn't clear yet whether this should be part of the RTL dialect or something higher level.

 Separate from a "good" representation of parametric modules, the SV dialect could grow direct support for representing the SystemVerilog functionality in this space, including even things like "generate" blocks.

-**Tool Specific Subdialects**
+**EDA Tool-specific Subdialects**

 The EDA tool ecosystem is filled with a wide range of tools with different capabilities -- for example [see this table](https://symbiflow.github.io/sv-tests-results/) for one compilation of different systems and their capabilities.
-As such, we expect that the day will come where a frontend wants to generate fancy features for some modern systems, but cannot afford to break compatibility with other ecosystem features.
+As such, we expect that the day will come where a frontend wants to generate fancy features for some modern systems, but cannot afford to break compatibility with other ecosystem tools.

 Given the design of the RTL/SV dialects, there is no need to resort to "lowest common denominator" approach here: we can allow frontends to generate "fancy" features, then use progressive lowering when dealing with tools that can't handle them.
-This can also allow IP providers to decide what sort of flavor of features they want to provide to their customers (or provide multiple different choices).
+This can also allow IP providers to decide what flavor of features they want to provide to their customers (or provide multiple different choices).